-Perhaps the more striking quality about roll forming services is it produces parts that are more consistently uniform across runs.
+Perhaps the more striking quality about roll form services is it produces parts that are more consistently uniform across runs.

 It might surprise you to see how precise roll forming can be.
 The machines can easily form high-strength steels while accommodating for springback.
 Even extremely tight tolerances are no match for roll forming.

 We haven’t forgotten about those of you more worried about looks -- roll forming creates an attractive finish.
 It’s great for aesthetic projects where tool marks from other types of forming are not an option.